What is Culture Urine?

 In an uncontaminated sample, only a single type of colony is found and indicates a clinically significant positive result.
 However, if multiple colonies of different types are found, a sample contamination is indicated and the sample may need to be collected again.

-Patient Concerns about Culture Urine
+Answers to Patient Concerns & Frequently Asked Questions (FAQs) about Culture Urine

 Frequently Asked Questions about Culture Urine